 Key components of offering a deal are:

-Having a simple sales message like the hackneyed but beautifully simple ‘buy one, get one free’.
+- Having a simple sales message like the hackneyed but beautifully simple ‘buy one, get one free’.

-Not making the customer do unnecessary form filling or hoop jumping in order to take advantage of the offer.
+- Not making the customer do unnecessary form filling or hoop jumping in order to take advantage of the offer.

-Focusing on the limited-time nature of the deal; for instance, ‘50% off all purchases before 10 pm today only’ to maximize buyer urgency.
+- Focusing on the limited-time nature of the deal; for instance, ‘50% off all purchases before 10 pm today only’ to maximize buyer urgency.

 Online casinos like 888 offer their customers welcome bonuses, deposit bonuses, and wallet reload bonuses.
 It’s this continued encouragement to match deposits that players rely on to continue playing on certain sites.
 Competition is fierce amongst poker sites and any advantage offered helps retain customers who don’t like to miss out on any cash boost they might be entitled to.

-day keeps competitors at bay
+A deal a day keeps competitors at bay

 It has helped make Subway the biggest franchise in world, bigger even than McDonald’s, which has its own tempting daily deals.
 Thursdays, for example, showcases the Sweet Chilli Chicken One for a very tasty $1.69.